 Despite WCAG level AA being the recommended level for compliance, 97.8% of websites have WCAG Level AA failures.
 That means that many organizations are failing to meet accessibility standards.

 Around the world, legislation uses WCAG level AA as the base for determining accessibility.
 And some, such as the Americans with Disabilities Act, simply state that businesses are required to make their “place of public accommodation” accessible to people with disabilities.
 As the international standard for accessibility, it makes sense for organizations to aim for WCAG AA compliance (at minimum).

 This level is the highest level of compliance.
 It’s also the most difficult.
 It’s criteria outlines an extra 28 criteria from that outlined at level AA.
 Examples include;

 Meeting WCAG level AAA means making your website accessible to the greatest number of people with disabilities.

 By meeting WCAG level AA you’re considered as having made your website “accessible”.
 At this level your website is usable and understandable for most people, including those with disabilities.
 It’s also the requirement typically outlined in accessibility legislation.

 The ReachDeck Auditor identifies WCAG compliance errors at level A, AA and AAA.

-It’s a web accessibility checker that automatically scans your URLS quickly and at scale.
-And provides you with downloadable reports, so you can prioritise improvements with ease.
+It’s a web accessibility checker that scans your URLS quickly and at scale.
+And provides you with downloadable reports, so you can prioritize improvements with ease.
 It helps save you time from manual checks.
 Allowing you to focus on what’s important - fixing errors and improving accessibility.